dSpaceLabs/Queue/README.md

 // I assume you already have a queue
 $broker->addQueue($queue);

-// `quque.name` is the name given to the queue you created
+// `queue.name` is the name given to the queue you created
 // I assume you already have a `$message` created
 $broker->get('queue.name')->publish($message);
 $broker->get('queue.other')->publish($messageOther);